 When it comes to the kitchen, I know my comfort zone.
 There are tools I gravitate towards and flavor profiles I embrace, but I am always trying to push myself to create, or recreate something for the first time.
 Never before have I made schug and as I was cleaning up after making this awesome jalepeno based condiment, I wondered why I had never done this before.
 Following this schug recipe and making this condiment at home, also means you can control how spicy it is.

-Schug is very popular in the Middle East.
-If you can eat it in a pitta bread, you can put schug on it, but unlike its cousins hummus and tahini, it has a kick and is not embraced to the same degree (although I'd say it is a little more popular than the pickled mango condiment known as "ambah").
-I don't recall my introduction to schug, it may have been as an eight year old visiting Israel for the first time, eating felafel from a street vendor.
+No matter how you spell it, skhug, schug or zhug, it is very popular in the Middle East.
+If you can eat it in a pitta bread, you can put schug on it, but unlike its cousins hummus and tahini, it has a kick and is not embraced to the same degree (although I’d say it is a little more popular than the pickled mango condiment known as “ambah”).
+I don’t recall my introduction to schug, it may have been as an eight year old visiting Israel for the first time, eating felafel from a street vendor.
 You can buy small jars of schug, made from either red or green peppers, but the recipe I share with you today is fresher, lighter and you can control the level of spice, and I can think of no better use for the jalapeños that we grew in our garden this year.

 You’ll need the following, easy to find, ingredients: